Faazil/100-days-of-devops/challenges/week-13/day-87.md

 - Create an Ansible playbook `/home/thor/playbook/playbook.yml` to install `samba package` on all  app servers using `Ansible yum module`.

-- Make sure user `thor` should be able to run the playbook on jump host.
+- Ensure user `thor` should be able to run the playbook on jump host.

 > Note: Validation will try to run playbook using command `ansible-playbook -i inventory playbook.yml` so please make sure playbook works this way, without passing any extra arguments.